sihensel/dotfiles/README.md

 ```

 There is no wallpaper included, Awesome looks for a file in `~/wallpapers`.
-This can be configured in `awesome/themes/groovebox/theme.lua`.
+This can be configured in [theme.lua](awesome/themes/groovebox/theme.lua).
+Use `Super + s` to see all available shortcuts.

 The script `install.sh` places symlinks to the local repo, so all files can stay in one place.
 You might want to ignore that, this is just for my personal setup.